 Single Milk Carton - $0.60

 Here at Chippewa Valley School District we are dedicated to ensuring that our students receive healthy nutritious meals during the school year.
 We want to encourage our students to continue with those healthy and nutritious meals during the summer as well.
 That is why we would like to direct you to Summer Food Service Programs available in your area.
 Please visit www.michigan.gov/meetupeatup to find a Summer Food Service Program that is close to you.
 A county list is also available here.

 ALL Breakfast & Lunch Nutritional information can be found by clicking here or by visiting https://chippewavalleyschools.nutrislice.com

 *DISCLAIMER - The information contained is for informational purposes only and not intended to treat or cure any disease or medical condition or provide diagnostic material for any individual.

-Now that we are back to school we hope you will enjoy some of the new items featured on our menus this month and the months to come!
-As an expansion of last year and in accordance with the Healthy Hunger Free Kids Act, Chippewa Valley Food Services will be offering more whole grains, lower-sodium products & a wider variety of fruits and vegetables.
+In accordance with the Healthy Hunger Free Kids Act, Chippewa Valley Food Service is offering more whole grains, lower-sodium products & a wider variety of fruits and vegetables.
 Our goal is to produce delicious & healthy balanced meals that everyone can enjoy!

 In an effort to help you better understand the changes to our menus, here is a summary of the requirements mandated by the Healthy Hunger Free Kids Act of 2010: